 In our Receivables Management segment, we entered into a number of forward-flow contracts during 2005.
 These contracts commit a third party to sell to us regularly, and commit us to purchase regularly, charged-off receivable portfolios for a fixed percentage of their face amount.
-Consequently, our business, results of operations and financial condition could be adversely affected if the fixed percentage of their face amount basent the forward flow commitment.
+Consequently, our business, results of operations and financial condition could be adversely affected if the fixed percentage price is higher than the market price we would have paid absent the forward flow commitment.
 We plan to enter into similar contracts in the future, depending on market conditions.
 To the extent new or existing competitors enter into similar forward-flow arrangements, the pool of portfolios available for purchase may be diminished.